 SERVICES & RATES

 I do not offer a huge menu with different prices for everything.
-Each person is an individual and I give each client an integrated massage using techniques I know that are appropriate for you and your body.
+Each person is an individual.
+After talking with you about your issues and goals you will receive an integrated massage using techniques I know that are appropriate for you and your body.
+You may have in mind a full relaxation massage where you are completely passive.
+Unless you request otherwise, I will incorporate range of motion and stretching of the arms and shoulders, legs and hips, head and neck (you are still passive).
+With specific complaints I will use Myofascial release and deep tissue techniques in conjunction with active motion on the part of the client for more effective therapy.
 There is no extra charge for deep tissue work.
 I apply heat packs if I think they will help your muscles to warm up and relax.
-I use only pure organic jojoba oil, pure organic extra virgin coconut oil or unscented vegan lotion.
-If desired, I offer each client their choice of aromatherapy scented massage oil with no additional cost.
+I use only pure organic jojoba oil, pure organic extra virgin coconut oil, or unscented vegan lotion.
+I offer each client their choice of aromatherapy scented massage oil at no additional cost.

-My session lengths listed below reflect actual time recieving massage.
+My session lengths listed below reflect actual time spent receiving massage.
 For example, your one hour massage is just that, 60 minutes on the massage table (not 50 minutes).

 Your investment in yourself would be:

-$80 for a 60 minute massage - 60 minutes of massage or some combination of massage and CrainoSacral Therapy
+$80 for a 60 minute massage - 60 minutes of massage or some combination of massage and CranioSacral Therapy

 $110 for a 90 minute massage - this could be 90 minutes of massage or